ENG517/Procedure/RavindranH/p-possystem-performsale.md

 ---
 ## Additional Resources

-Refer to [POS tutorials](https://www.odoo.com/slides/point-of-sale-28)for more information on:
+Refer to [POS tutorials](https://www.odoo.com/slides/point-of-sale-28) for more information on:

 - Product creation
 - Invoicing